Which place is cheaper, Bologna or Trento?

 When we compare the travel costs of actual travelers between Trento and Bologna, we can see that Bologna is more expensive.
 And not only is Trento much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Trento would let you spend less money overall.
 Or, you could decide to spend more money in Trento and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Bologna would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Bologna than you might in Trento.

-Bologna is bigger, and its population is about 3.5 times larger than the population of Trento.
-When comparing the population of Trento vs. Bologna, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Bologna has a larger population, and is about 4 times larger than the population of Trento.
+When comparing the sizes of Trento and Bologna, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.